 Matriculated Colgate students may receive credit for chemistry courses taken at other colleges/universities.
 Summer courses must meet several criteria established by the department concerning the course content, the length of the course, and the number and length of class and laboratory meetings.
 Students considering transferring credit to Colgate for a summer chemistry course should obtain a copy of the department's criteria for an acceptable course, discuss the course with the department chair, and receive approval before taking the summer course.
-Final acceptance of the transfer credit is contingent upon satisfactory performance on an equivalency exam; the department administers this exam prior to the drop/add period for the fall term immediately following the summer course.
+Final acceptance of the transfer credit is contingent upon satisfactory performance on a competency exam; the department administers this exam prior to the drop/add period for the fall term immediately following the summer course.

 Other International Exam Transfer Credit

 Transfer credit and/or placement appropriate to academic development of a student may be granted to incoming first year students who have achieved a score on an international exam (e.g., International Baccalaureate, Abitur) that indicates a level of competence equivalent to the completion of a specific course in the department.
 Requests should be directed to the department chair.
-Any such credit may not be used to fulfill the university areas of inquiry requirement, but may count towards the major.

 Summer Research Opportunities